 Procedural Replication with Streams

-Last updated on MAY 10, 2017
+Last updated on JANUARY 30, 2019

 This is a complete example of simulating Procedure replication using Streams.

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!